bluebirds-blue-jay/collection/README.md

 # Collection

-Async ready, chainable, highly convenient array compatible class.
+Async ready, chainable, highly convenient array subclass.
 Supports all array methods, plus a bunch of async iterations and some common Lodash methods out of the box.

 ## Requirements